 National Institutes of Health (NIH)

-Overall Investment in NIH: We support increasing funding for NIH to a level of at least $32 billion in FY16.
+Overall Investment in NIH: We support increasing funding for NIH to a level of at least $46.1 billion in FY22.
 The bulk of federally supported FGIMDs research is conducted through the National Institute of Diabetes, and Digestive, and Kidney Diseases (NIDDK).
 Increased support for NIH will enable NIDDK and other Institutes and Centers to continue to expand the FGIMD research portfolio and initiate critical new research activities focused on improving our understanding of these conditions and leading to the development of innovative treatment options.

 The onset of a functional GI disorder can be triggered by severe stress and infections of the digestive tract.
 Deployed military personnel face an elevated chance of experiencing these risk factors and developing a functional GI disorder due to their service.
 As a result, the VA recognizes a "presumption of service" connection for Gulf War veterans applying for disability who suffer with functional GI disorders.
 The DOD conducts important research into medical conditions that impact veterans and active duty military personnel through its Congressionally Directed Medical Research Program (CDMRP).

 The House and Senate Defense Appropriations Subcommittees fund the DOD CDMRP’s Gulf War Illness Research Program (GWIRP), which provides an excellent source of funding for functional GI disorders research.
-Legislators must work to see that funding for the GWIRP is included in any agreement on FY15 Defense Appropriations.

 The Medical Nutrition Equity Act (H.R.
 2501, S.3657)